aspose-words/Aspose.Words-API-References/english/net/aspose.words/document/rendertosize/_index.md

 ---
 title: Document.RenderToSize
 second_title: Aspose.Words for .NET API Reference
-description: Renders a document page into a Graphics object to a specified size.
+description: Renders a document page into a Graphics object to a specified size in C#
 type: docs
 weight: 690
 url: /net/aspose.words/document/rendertosize/